howard-roark/booj_two/README.md

 After looking over everything I suppose an argument could be made that this was 'over-engineered', so I have listed some reasons why I decided to write this code as I did.

-* To make the code flexible I needed to make sure that there was as little hard-coding as possible in the logic of the code.
-I made the constants file as a way to seperate contextual information from the logic of the code.
+* To make the code flexible I needed to make sure that there was as little hard-coding as possible in the logic.
+I made the constants file as a way to seperate contextual information from the code.
 One of my first changes would be to move this contextual data to config files and have a config parser setup the data for the program to run.
-This allows greater flexibility when wanted to parse XML files differently based on config files alone.
+This allows greater flexibility when wanting to parse XML files differently based on config files alone.
 * Writing some of the unit tests took longer than the code, but without them refactoring would be more difficult and take more time in the end.
 Also I see the unittests as a way of documenting the expected behaviour of the program.
 The unittests would need to be amended so that all functionality had positive and negative test cases as well as some edge cases caught.

 ## Instructions